Dollar on defensive, optimism on China’s economy underpins Asian shares

 Speculation that the Bank of England might soon tighten was also dealt a blow by surprisingly soft inflation figures at home, giving the dollar a leg up on the pound.

 In Asia, investor sentiment has also been supported by a raft of upbeat economic news out of China.
-MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.16 per cent in early trade at its highest since April 2015.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.4 per cent at its highest since April 2015.

-Australia’s main index climbed 0.7 per cent, but the strength of the yen nudged Japan’s Nikkei down 0.1 per cent.
+Shanghai’s blue-chip CSI300 index rose 1 per cent and back toward an 18-month peak, while Australia’s main index added 0.6 per cent.
+The strength of the yen limited Japan’s Nikkei to a rise of 0.1 per cent.

 Wall Street had ended Tuesday mixed after a heavy dose of corporate earnings, with the Dow dragged by Goldman Sachs but the Nasdaq reaching a record high.